Rx is a generic abstraction of computation expressed through

 - RxSwift: The core of RxSwift, providing the Rx standard as (mostly) defined by ReactiveX.
 It has no other dependencies.

-- RxCocoa: Provides Cocoa-specific capabilities for general iOS/macOS/watchOS & tvOS app development, such as Binders, Traits, and much more.
+- RxCocoa: Provides Cocoa-specific capabilities for general iOS/macOS/watchOS & tvOS app development, such as Shared Sequences, Traits, and much more.
 It depends on both

 - RxRelay: Provides